Landed cost

 Step five: Sign an addendum in your Digital River contract to enable the landed cost feature (unless already specified in the order form).

-In this step, we recommend that you select either option two or three.
+In this step, we recommend selecting option two or three.
 These options allow you to:

 Simplify the process of assigning and managing your products' HS codes.